ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 },
 ```

-So now with this all in place everytime we build our project the json file will be created new.
+So now with this all in place everytime we build our project the JSON file will be created new.